đź“… Updated: January 27, 2026 (Originally published: November 6, 2022)

 Adjust FirewallD

-However, the service definition currently supports TCP protocol only.
-With HTTP/3 you must explicitly allow UDP connection over the TLS port 443.
+FirewallD includes predefined service definitions, but HTTPS currently supports TCP only.
+With HTTP/3 you must explicitly allow UDP connections over port 443.

 firewall-cmd --permanent --add-service=https